 El Paso 2000 service station right near the airport just on the GC-191/Av.
 De Carlos V which is off of Junction 18 and again slightly south of the airport.

-The rental company will offer this extra Excess Insurance Cover, and if you buy it from them then your credit card will not be blocked for the amount of the excess.
-Alternately if you have bought this extra Excess Cover with a third-party company the car hire company will still charge any cost incurred for the repair of the car to your credit card and you will need to claim a refund from the third-party Excess insurance provider.
+Alternatively if you already have extra Excess Cover with a third-party company, there is no need to buy more.
+However, the car hire company will still charge any cost incurred for the repair of the car to your credit card.
+You will then need to claim a refund from your third-party Excess insurance provider.

 If you want to check out some deals for excess insurance, use the comparison search box at the top of this page.

 You may want to read “Car Hire – Credit Card and Debit Cards” for further helpful information.
 Also, take a look at our Car Hire Insurance page for more clarification.
 If you are thinking of car hire from Puerto Rico or car hire from Maspalomas then read our informative pages on both these resorts.

 Drivers must to be 21 years of age or more.